wp-plugins/mashsharer/readme.txt

 = Main Features =

-* High Performance - easy to use - Social Media Share Buttons for the most common networks
+* High Performance Social Media Icons - easy to use - Share Buttons for the most common networks
 * High Resolution lossless vector font share icons
 * Show the Total Share count at a glance
-* Object and transient caches to provide incredibly fast execution speed
+* Object and transient caches to provide incredibly fast execution speed of Social Media Icons
 * Shortcodes
 * Extensible with many [Add-Ons](https://www.mashshare.net/downloads) (Google Analytics, More Social Networks, Responsive, Velocity Graph and more...)
 * Developer friendly with several filters and actions.